relaycorp/veraid-authority/README.md

 ### Authentication and authorisation

 We use OAuth2 with JWKS to delegate authentication to an external identity provider.
+We require the JWT token's `sub` claim to be the email address of the user.

 The API employs the following roles:

 - Super admin.
 They can do absolutely anything on any organisation.
 - Org admin.
 They can do anything within their own organisation.
 - Org member.
 They can manage much of their own membership in their respective organisation.

+Authorisation grant logs use the level `DEBUG` to minimise PII transmission and storage for legal/privacy reasons, whilst denial logs use the level `INFO` for auditing purposes.

 ### HTTP Endpoints